Mesoamerican chronology: Cultural horizons of Mesoamerica

-Preclassic Era
+Preclassic Period

 Vessel from the Capacha culture, found in Acatitan, Colima.

 The Preclassic period ran from 2500 BCE to 200 CE.
 Its beginnings are marked by the development of the first ceramic traditions in the West, specifically at sites such as Matanchén, Nayarit, and Puerto Marqués, in Guerrero.
 Some authors hold that the early development of pottery in this area is related to the ties between South America and the coastal peoples of Mexico.
 The advent of ceramics is taken as an indicator of a sedentary society, and it signals the divergence of Mesoamerica from the hunter-gatherer societies in the desert to the north.

 The Preclassic Era (also known as the Formative Period) is divided into three phases: the Early (2500–1200 BCE), Middle (1500–600 BCE), and Late (600 BCE – 200 CE).
 During the first phase, the manufacture of ceramics was widespread across the entire region, the cultivation of maize and vegetables became well-established, and society started to become socially stratified in a process that concluded with the appearance of the first hierarchical societies along the coast of the Gulf of Mexico.
 In the early Preclassic period, the Capacha culture acted as a driving force in the process of civilizing Mesoamerica, and its pottery spread widely across the region.

 By 2500 BCE, small settlements were developing in Guatemala's Pacific Lowlands, places such as Tilapa, La Blanca, Ocós, El Mesak, Ujuxte, and others, where the oldest ceramic pottery from Guatemala have been found.
 From 2000 BCE a heavy concentration of pottery in the Pacific Coast Line has been documented.
 Recent excavations suggest that the Highlands were a geographic and temporal bridge between Early Preclassic villages of the Pacific coast and later Petén lowlands cities.
 In Monte Alto near La Democracia, Escuintla, in the Pacific lowlands of Guatemala, some giant stone heads and potbelly sculptures (barrigones) have been found, dated at c.
 1800 BCE, of the so-named Monte Alto Culture.

 Several of the most prominent Formative Period sites in the central Mexican plateau and Gulf Coast regions.